RemkoDuursma/g0paper/README.md

 ## Instructions

+This workflow depends on an installation of [R](https://www.r-project.org/).
+Missing packages will be installed on the fly.
+The workflow also depends on an installation of [pandoc](https://pandoc.org/), but if you use Rstudio, you do not need to install it again.

-From [R](https://www.r-project.org/), you can run all analyses, make figures, and compile the manuscript into docx, with this command:
+After cloning this repository, you can run all analyses, make figures (in `output/`), and compile the manuscript into docx, with this command:

 ```
 source("run.R")
 ```

-The workflow uses `rmarkdown` for the manuscript, and produces `manuscript.docx` (and a supporting information document), and figures as PDF in `output/`.

-One dependency (the `speciesmap` package) is not on CRAN, and has to be installed with:
+(or `Rscript run.R` from the command line).

+If you want to re-generate the species climate envelopes (see `R/load.R` for details), you will need the `speciesmap` package, which can be installed with:

 ```
 devtools::install_github("remkoduursma/speciesmap")